 #1 We have an awesome title sponsor.
 Focus on Health KNOWS all about the aches and pains of a cyclist and totally supports us getting more of them by racing Cross.

-#2 Registration opens August 1.
+#2 Registration opens August 9.
+That photo lies.
+Flat out lies.
+Sign up on Aug 9.
 Think of it as the high school Letter of Intent Day you never got.
-Sign up.

 #3 SUNDAY races.
 This is a two day event.
 Hotels are close.
 Nice people with couches you can crash on live here.
 Make it a weekend.